prdx/salestock-test-docker/README.md

 This docker has a submodule for the salestock-test.
 This project has been tested to be able to run in Linux environtment.
-It might requires some modification if you are using MacOS.

 ## Requirements
 - Docker